 CONCEPT: LAGANN-X TRANSPORTER

-Without standardized containers and interfaces, every cargo move remains a one-off project rather than a scalable logistics system in an era where space logistics supply needs to meet rapidly growing space industry demand.
-This lack of standardization drives cost, schedule risk, and engineering overhead for every mission:
+Without interoperable interfaces and containers, every transfer of cargo remains a one-off project rather than a scalable logistics system in an era where space logistics supply needs to meet rapidly growing space industry demand.
+This lack of interoperability drives cost, schedule risk, and engineering overhead for every mission:

 Starport Space is developing a staged path to space‑to‑space cargo transfer.

-In the near term, we focus on the cargo unit and acceptance process: a standardized container family, a fast acceptance data package, and an ops playbook that stations and transport partners can reuse.
+In the near term, we focus on the cargo unit and acceptance process: an interoperable container family, a fast and reusable acceptance data package, and an operations playbook that stations and transport partners can reuse.

-As multiple destinations come online, we will scale into space cargo transporters and higher‑cadence inter‑station operations— remaining tug‑agnostic and station‑agnostic to avoid vendor lock‑in.
+As multiple destinations come online in the long-term, we intend to scale into space cargo transporters— remaining tug‑agnostic and station‑agnostic to avoid vendor lock‑in.

 We don’t build stations, and we don’t require a specific tug; we simply define the cargo interface and acceptance layer that lets many systems interoperate.

-• Ops playbooks (planning, partner coordination, ground procedures, anomaly playbooks)
+• Operations Playbook (planning, partner coordination, ground procedures, anomaly playbooks)

 Later: Transporter architecture (tug-agnostic) and Multi-station logistics network